 The driving licence programme is led by an advisory group of women from communities and women who have taught refugee-background learners to drive.

-Turning The Curve is for women aged 25 years and over and have been in NZ for 2 years by July 2018.
+Turning The Curve is for women between 25 and 54 years old who have been in NZ for 2 years by January 2019.
 The women selected onto the programme have access to a car (they don't need to buy their own but need to be able to borrow from a friend or family member) at least twice a week for practice.

 We are seeking remarkable women to build on a former refugee woman's formal driving lessons by helping them practice.
 Are you keen to volunteer?
 Get in touch with us via TTC@crf.org.nz to receive more information on the programme.

 “Look at this as an opportunity for you to support these women, to make a real difference in their lives.” - Naomi Tocher